 At the command prompt on the Uyuni Server, as root, use the

 Each child channel generates its own log during the synchronization progress.
 You need to check all the base and child channel log files to be sure that the synchronization is complete.

 You can change how the automated bootstrap repository creation works.
 This section details the various settings.

-To disable this behavior, add or edit this value in
+To enable this behavior, add or edit this value in

 By default, automated regeneration of the bootstrap repositories is enabled.